RealNZ have teamed up with DoC to offer a Discovery Expedition like no other

 This 5 day, 4 night expedition includes a helicopter flight, comfortable cabins onboard the Milford Wanderer and delicious meals prepared by our onboard chef.

-The Dusky Sound Conservation Expedition departs from the RealNZ Visitor Centre in Manapouri.
+The Dusky Sound Conservation Expedition departs from the RealNZ Manapouri Visitor Centre, 64 Waiau Street.

 Manapouri is about 3 hours from Queenstown and 30 minutes from Te Anau by road.
 You can self-drive or if you prefer, let us do the driving for you and get you there by coach.

 Just because you’re escaping civilisation doesn’t mean you have to go without its comforts.
 Our vessel, the Milford Wanderer, is a modern motorised vessel that has been purpose-built for navigating southern New Zealand.